rustacean-station/rustacean-station.org/_episodes/interviews/2023-10-19-rob-ede-kraken.md

 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-[Rob Ede](https://github.com/sponsors/robjtede), lead maintainer of [`actix-web`](https://github.com/actix/actix-web), explains to Marco Otto-Witte how (and why) [Kraken](https://www.kraken.com/) chose to migrate their microservices to Rust.
+[Rob Ede](https://github.com/sponsors/robjtede), lead maintainer of [Actix Web](https://github.com/actix/actix-web), explains to Marco Otto-Witte how (and why) [Kraken](https://www.kraken.com/) chose to migrate their microservices to Rust.

-They also discuss Rust's web development ecosystem at large, with a particular focus on [`actix-web`](https://github.com/actix/actix-web): Rob shares his view on how improvements in the language and framework space will eventually lead to a future where web development in Rust can be as approachable as web development in Javascript.
+They also discuss Rust's web development ecosystem at large, with a particular focus on [Actix Web](https://github.com/actix/actix-web): Rob shares his view on how improvements in the language and framework space will eventually lead to a future where web development in Rust can be as approachable as web development in Javascript.

 ### Contributing to Rustacean Station